arrenree/KDB/README.md

 2021-03-21 | AAPL   | UW | 20
 2021-09-21 | MSFT   | US | 30

-/ left the sym parameter blank
+/ leave the sym parameter blank!
-/ but uses EACH on a list of syms `AAPL`MSFT
+/ but use EACH on a list of syms `AAPL`MSFT
+/ note this comes AFTER you call your function
+/ the result is multiple tables, so need RAZE
 / need raze to collapse 1 layer
 ```